 - In the wizard's Load Balancing step, enter values for Login Threshold.
 This setting controls the number of logins allowed within a time period before a VM is deprioritized for having new sessions assigned to it.
 For example, if Login Threshold is set to 3 logins per 30 seconds, then whenever there have been 3 logged-in sessions assigned to VM 1 within the previous 30 seconds, the next session is assigned to VM 2, and so on.

-Note: Load Balancing settings might not appear or might be disabled if you have an older environment or if the agent for the farm is not the latest version.
+Note: Load Balancing settings might not appear or might be deactivated if you have an older environment or if the agent for the farm is not the latest version.

 - Complete the fields under Session Host Load balancing settings.